There are currently no vacancies for this committee.

 - Preference will be given to past McMillan Lecturers and/or past Maley Lecturers

-This subcommittee meets approximately 1 time per year via conference call for 2 hours in the winter.
+This subcommittee meets approximately 2 times per year via conference call in the winter and spring.

 Term of Appointees